Digital Legal TALKS program

 Breakout sessions – Round 1 | 14.15 – 15.00 (CET)

-Join one of our interactive breakout sessions covering a multitude of topics and perspectives.
-Choose from 8 workshops, paper presentations and interactive PLSC-style discussions with researchers working across disciplines both inside and outside the Digital Legal Studies collaboration.
+First round of interactive breakout sessions covering a multitude of topics and perspectives.
+Participants could choose from 8 workshops, paper presentations and interactive PLSC-style discussions with researchers working across disciplines both inside and outside the Digital Legal Studies collaboration.

 Keynote speech | 15.00 – 15.30 (CET)